Fellowship Prerequisites

 It is a prerequiste of the RUF that fellows own their own personal probe.
 Fellows are welcome to use any personal device they wish for the program provided they can:

-1. access their device(s) wherever and whenever they are working during the fellowship.
+1. access their device(s) at all times, wherever they are working during the fellowship.

 2. record and upload clips to a secure educational archive service, (e.g. sonoclipshare.com), or a proprietary archive service (e.g. Butterfly Cloud), thus facilitating sharing of images with faculty.

-See the hardware section for the RUF's review on the most popular personal-ultrasound options currently avaiable.
+See our Hardware Review section for the RUF's objective analysis of the most popular personal-ultrasound options currently avaiable.

 Rationale: